etlegacy/etlegacy-lua-scripts/README.md

 ## announcehp

 * Killer's HP is displayed to their victims.

+## medic-syringe-heal

+Allows medics to heal nearly dead players using syringe.

+If player has less than 25% of the health, medic can use syringe to heal the teammates either to full or half health, depending on medic healing skill level (eg. medic level 3 or more, heals teammate to the full health).

+* This script is intended for legacy `2.77+` mod.

 # Notes
 * Please always add modname and version to your lua script